serratus-bio/virus-knowledge-graph/jobs/graph_learning/README.md

 1. Store model weight checkpoint to disk.
 1. Clean up graph projection, pipeline, and models from Neo4j catalog.

+### Commands:

+See Makefile > '# ML Commands'.
+Generally, `make docker-start` and `make ml-run` using provided args in docker-compose or with CLI to specify workflow and subtasks.

 ### Useful References

 - Main GDS docs: https://neo4j.com/docs/graph-data-science/current/